lpetrovic05/hiero-improvement-proposals-lazar/HIP/hip-xxxx-quiescence.md

 ## Abstract

 The Quiescence feature introduces a mechanism to pause event creation in Hiero networks during periods of no transaction activity, optimizing resource usage in low-volume networks.
-By halting event generation when no non-ancient, non-consensus transactions exist and fully signed blocks are achieved, Quiescence minimizes network traffic, computational overhead, and long-term storage of event data and system transactions.
-This feature is particularly advantageous for private or low-traffic Hiero networks, reducing operational costs and enhancing scalability.
+By halting event generation when all user transactions have reached consensus and are in fully signed blocks, Quiescence minimizes network traffic, computational overhead, and long-term storage of event data and system transactions.
+This feature is particularly advantageous for private or low-traffic Hiero networks, reducing operational and reoccurring long term storage costs.
 Quiescence maintains compatibility with existing consensus mechanisms, ensuring no impact on network security, performance, or functionality.
 This HIP details the quiescence conditions, mechanisms for pausing and resuming event creation, and implementation considerations, including impacts on mirror nodes and SDKs.
-By prioritizing efficiency across the transaction lifecycle, Quiescence aligns with Hiero’s commitment to sustainable, high-performance distributed ledger technology.
+By prioritizing efficiency across the transaction lifecycle, Quiescence aligns with Hiero’s commitment to sustainable, efficient distributed ledger technology.

 ## Motivation

-Current Hiero network specifications mandate continuous event creation and gossip, even in the absence of transaction activity, to maintain consensus and network state.
-While robust for high-traffic networks, this approach is inefficient for low-volume or private networks, where prolonged periods without transactions are common.
-The constant generation of events and blocks in such scenarios produces redundant data, consuming significant bandwidth, computational resources, and long-term storage capacity.
+Current Hiero mainnet specifications mandate continuous event creation and gossip, even in the absence of transaction activity, to maintain consensus and network state.
+While robust for consistent network traffic, this approach is inefficient for networks with periodic usage where prolonged periods without transactions are common.

+The constant generation of events and blocks in such scenarios produces unnecessary data resulting in increased bandwidth, CPU, and long-term storage usage.
 These inefficiencies lead to increased operational costs and unnecessary resource utilization, misaligning with the needs of lightweight or intermittently active networks.
 By enabling the network to pause event creation when no non-ancient, non-consensus transactions are pending and fully signed blocks are achieved, the Quiescence feature addresses these shortcomings.
-This pause halts gossip and block production, drastically reducing data output, bandwidth usage, and storage demands.

-Additionally, Quiescence lowers the technical requirements for consensus nodes in low-volume networks.
-By minimizing event generation and gossip during idle periods, the feature reduces CPU usage, memory demands, and network I/O, allowing nodes to operate on less powerful hardware or in resource-constrained environments.
-This makes it easier to deploy and maintain consensus nodes, further reducing operational costs and enhancing accessibility for smaller network participants.

-By optimizing resource allocation across the transaction lifecycle, Quiescence enhances the efficiency, cost-effectiveness, and scalability of Hiero for low-traffic use cases while preserving consensus integrity and functionality.
+Quiescence provides a cost-effective mode of operation for Hiero networks with intermittent usage.

 ## Rationale

 The rationale fleshes out the specification by describing why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other ecosystems.
 The rationale should provide evidence of consensus within the community and discuss important objections or concerns raised during the discussion.

 ## User stories

 1. As a private network operator, I want the Hiero network to pause event creation when no transactions are submitted, so that I can reduce bandwidth and storage costs for my low-traffic Hiero network.

-2. As a consensus node administrator, I want Quiescence to minimize CPU, network and memory usage during idle periods, so that I can run nodes on less powerful hardware and lower operational expenses.
+2. As a consensus node administrator, I want Quiescence to minimize CPU, network and memory usage during idle periods, so that I can run a node with lower operational expenses.
 3. As a developer using Solo to test, I want the network to stop gossip and block production when inactive, so that I can deploy cost-effective solutions for intermittent transaction use cases.
 4. As a block node or mirror node operator, I want Quiescence to reduce the flow of unnecessary event data during idle times, so that I can optimize storage and processing resources on my node.

-5. As a network participant with scheduled transactions, I want Quiescence to resume event creation automatically before the target consensus timestamp, so that my scheduled transactions execute on time without manual intervention.
+5. As a network participant with scheduled transactions, I want a Hiero network to come out of Quiescence automatically before the target consensus timestamp, so that my scheduled transactions execute on time without manual intervention.
+6. As a network participant with non-scheduled transactions, I want a Hiero network to come out of Quiescence to process my non-scheduled transactions.

 ## Specification